Manal-art-coder/portfolio/README.md

 - Applied Random Forest for classification, merging rating categories to manage class imbalance.
 - Evaluated model performance and analyzed misclassification patterns.

-Technologies Used: Python, SQL, Scikit-Learn, Matplotlib, Seaborn
+**Technologies Used:** Python, SQL, Scikit-Learn, Matplotlib, Seaborn

 🔗 **[Link to the project on GitHub](https://github.com/Manal-art-coder/Analyse-des-avis-clients-sur-un-site-de-e-commerce)**

 ## What’s Next in My Learning Journey? 🚀

-I am committed to building my data analyst skill set, and here are some areas I’m focusing on:
+I am dedicated to continuously expanding my data analytics expertise, with a strong focus on the following areas:

-- **SQL Mastery**: Deepening my understanding of advanced SQL techniques for querying large datasets and optimizing queries.
+- **SQL Mastery**: Enhancing my skills in advanced SQL techniques, including query optimization, complex joins, and window functions for efficient data analysis.
-- **Advanced Data Visualization**: Becoming proficient in **Tableau** and **Power BI** to create more sophisticated and interactive dashboards.
+- **Advanced Data Visualization**: Developing expertise in Tableau and Power BI to create dynamic, interactive dashboards that drive decision-making.
-- **Machine Learning**: Learning to apply machine learning models to real-world datasets to create predictive models.
+- **Machine Learning Applications**: Applying predictive modeling and classification techniques to real-world datasets to extract deeper insights.
-- **Data Storytelling**: Improving my ability to tell compelling stories with data, ensuring that the insights I uncover are accessible and actionable for stakeholders.
+- **Data Storytelling**: Refining my ability to communicate data-driven insights clearly and effectively, ensuring stakeholders can take meaningful action.

 ## Why I’m a Great Fit for Your Team 🤝

-- **Customer-Focused Analytical Expertise**: With my background in **customer success**, I understand the importance of driving customer-centric decisions through data.
+- **Customer-Driven Data Expertise**: With a strong foundation in customer insights and business intelligence, I leverage data to enhance user experience, optimize strategies, and drive growth.
-- **Quick Learner**: My training at **DataScientest** and practical project work have helped me rapidly acquire the core skills of data analysis, and I’m always looking for ways to improve.
+- **Proven Analytical Skills**: My experience, combined with advanced training at DataScientest, has equipped me with expertise in SQL, Python, and data visualization, allowing me to transform complex datasets into actionable insights.
-- **Passion for Data**: I’m eager to bring my analytical skills to a role in **digital marketing**, **e-commerce**, **finance**, or other data-driven fields, where I can  help organizations use data to make better decisions and grow.
+- **Strategic and Impact-Driven**: Passionate about data, I thrive in digital marketing, e-commerce, finance, and other data-driven industries, where I can help businesses make informed decisions and gain a competitive edge.

 ## Contact Me 📩